 I took the week off between jobs to play tourist in San Francisco and Sacramento (more on that later).
 I had such a great experience visiting Haight-Ashbury last November that when I starting planning what I wanted to do I immediately looked to some of the food tours in San Francisco.
-Only problem was it was Spring Break so a lot of the tours were completely booked.
-I kept trying and trying and managed to slip into a Chinatown tour on last minute notice.
-Someone must have cancelled as all the other Chinatown tours were cancelled – lucky me!
+The only problem was it was Spring Break so a lot of the tours were completely booked.
+I kept trying and trying and managed to slip into a Chinatown tour on last-minute notice.
+Someone must have canceled as all the other Chinatown tours were canceled – lucky me!

 And I did luck out when I selected Wok Wiz Chinatown Walking Tour because I had a great time!
 I lucked out on the weather too as the day was gorgeous, it had been threatening rain all week, and in fact that next day there was a deluge!
 So I very happily met my tour guide Emily and 5 other tourists – a couple from Maryland; an aunt and niece from Michigan (or Minnesota) and a culinary student from Los Angeles to learn a little more about this distinct neighborhood in San Francisco.

 We began in Portsmouth Square which is the heart of Chinatown.
 Literally.
 It is pulsing with activity whether it be morning tai-chi; mid-day people watching and neighborhood gossip sessions, or animated card and mahjong-playing excitement, this spot is always crowded.

 I am a history nut, it was always my favorite subject in school and Chinatown is full of it.
 San Francisco’s earliest history begins here with Captain John Berrien Montgomery of the USS Portsmouth seized the plaza and raised the American flag in an act of defiance during the Mexican-American War.
 Near the end of that war, in fact, two weeks prior, gold was discovered in Northern California, an event that would change the landscape of San Francisco forever.